ClearNight/clearnight-retro-syntax/ISSUE_TEMPLATE.md

 ### Prerequisites

 * [ ] Put an X between the brackets on this line if you have done all of the following:
+    * This package is up-to-date
     * Reproduced the problem in Safe Mode: http://flight-manual.atom.io/hacking-atom/sections/debugging/#using-safe-mode
     * Followed all applicable steps in the debugging guide: http://flight-manual.atom.io/hacking-atom/sections/debugging/
     * Checked the FAQs on the message board for common solutions: https://discuss.atom.io/c/faq
-    * Checked that your issue isn't already filed: https://github.com/issues?utf8=✓&q=is%3Aissue+user%3Aclearnight
+    * Checked that your issue isn't already filed: https://github.com/issues
-    * Checked that there is not already an Atom package that provides the described functionality: https://atom.io/packages

 ### Description